 Coral reefs are colorful places.
 Bright-colored fish, anemones, and crustaceans dart, flutter, and creep among patches of coral.
 Corals themselves can be brightly colored.
 More often, they are muted browns and greens.
 Although a coral may seem somewhat rock-like, the hard structure that many people think of as coral is just a skeleton.
 In living coral, that skeleton is covered with tiny polyps.
 These tentacled polyps are all extensions of the same animal.
 Over time, they build up the skeleton, which provides them with a safe place to live.
-Corals in turn provide the base for coral reefs, which are home to countless marine animals.
+Corals, in turn, provide the base for coral reefs, which are home to countless marine animals.

 Bleaching can happen when the water gets too warm.
 Or when it becomes polluted.
-Or even when the corals are exposed to too much sunlight.
+Or even when corals are exposed to too much sunlight.
 Under warm temperatures, even normal levels of sunlight can cause bleaching.
-Or if something changes in the environment to expose a coral to more light than before, it can also bleach.
+Or, if something changes in the environment to expose a coral to more light than before, it can also bleach.

 Coral bleaching is a common problem and one that scientists are working to better understand.
 They hope to find ways to help corals recover from bleaching events.
 And they’re working to make corals more resistant to the stressors that cause bleaching.
 This would protect the reefs that are home to so much marine life.